bayyangjie/Data-Analytics-for-Decision-Makers/index.md

 ## Objective #5
 Objective: What is the likely chance of a hotel receiving a 5-star rating?
-The C&R tree can be used to determine what is the likely chance of a hotel receiving a 5-star rating based on the input of the other contributing factors.
+The C&R tree can be used to determine the likely chance of a hotel receiving a 5-star rating based on the input of the other contributing factors.
 Based on the C&R tree, the predictor importance shows that whether a hotel has a swimming pool or not has the greatest influence on the hotel star rating while the availability of a gym in a hotel has the lowest significance on the hotel star rating.

 ![Image 16](https://github.com/bayyangjie/Data-Analytics-for-Decision-Makers/blob/main/Pictures/Picture%2016.png)